 Introduction to Soap Making: Lye + Fat = Soap

 Soap is made by mixing together lye (a high pH, alkaline caustic substance) with fat (which is a weak acid).
 The chemical reaction between the two produces a soap which is great for cleaning just about anything.

 You might have even heard of campers or cowboys putting ashes in their cooking pots after eating.

 The ashes mixed with the leftover cooking fat produce a crude soap.

 Just rub it around and the dishes come out clean (I wouldn’t wash my body with this though!).

-You can buy lye at specialty stores.
+You can buy lye at speciality stores.
 However, this lye is sodium hydroxide.
 By contrast, traditional lye made from ashes is potassium hydroxide.

-Wood ash lye is much less caustic then the commercial stuff you can buy.
+Wood ash lye is much less caustic than the commercial stuff you can buy.
 It still works great for making soap, but the soap will be softer and more oily.